elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 these commands to the calculator(s) corresponding to the specific simulator associated with the SM.

-Because of this separation, the :mod:`ase.calculators.kim` package contains two modules:
+Because of this separation, the :mod:`ase.calculators.kim` package consists of two modules:
 :git:`ase.calculators.kim.kim <ase/calculators/kim/kim.py>` and
 :git:`ase.calculators.kim.kimmodel <ase/calculators/kim/kimmodel.py>`.
 The first of these
-contains a *wrapper function* named :func:`ase.calculators.kim.kim.KIM` that takes as input the name of a KIM model, automatically determines whether it is a PM or an SM, then constructs and returns an appropriate ASE calculator. [#getmodelsupportedspecies]_ For example, if the name of an installed PM is passed, the ``KIM`` function will (by default) initialize an instance of :class:`ase.calculators.kim.kimmodel.KIMModelCalculator` for it and return it as its output.
+contains a *wrapper function* named :func:`ase.calculators.kim.kim.KIM` that takes as input the name of a KIM model installed on your machine, automatically determines whether it is a PM or an SM, then constructs and returns an appropriate ASE calculator.
+[#getmodelsupportedspecies]_ For example, if the name of an installed PM is passed, the ``KIM`` function will (by default) initialize an instance of :class:`ase.calculators.kim.kimmodel.KIMModelCalculator` for it and return it as its output.
 If the name of a LAMMPS_-based SM is passed, the calculator will (by default) return an instance of the :class:`ase.calculators.lammpslib.LAMMPSlib` calculator.
 The specific calculator type returned can be controlled using the ``simulator`` argument.

 .. autofunction:: ase.calculators.kim.kim.KIM